Cushione/fantastic-news/README.md

 ## Additional Features
 Features that could be implemented in the future:
 - Allow users to reply directly to another comment.
 Replies would then be shown directly underneath that comment as a conversation.
-- Allow users to upvote/downvote comments and show most popular comment on top instead of the most recent.
+- Allow users to upvote/downvote comments and show the most popular comment on top instead of the most recent.
 - Add news categories.

 # Colors
-The website uses only one green color next to the standard Bootstrap success, warning and error colors: #14805a
+The website uses only one green color next to the standard Bootstrap success, warning, and error colors: #14805a
 The color is used as an accent color.

 # Testing
 In this project, I used two types of testing: Manual explorative testing and semi-automated tests.

 ## Manual Testing
-- Throughout the development process, I manually tested every page and features exhaustively.
+- Throughout the development process, I manually tested every page and feature exhaustively.
-- When I finished creating my MVP, I shared the website with multiple users to confirm it's functionality and to get feedback on their experience.
+- When I finished creating my MVP, I shared the website with multiple users to confirm its functionality and to get feedback on their experience.

 ## Automated Testing
-- For all my views, models and forms, I implemented tests with the Django framework.
+- For all my views, models, and forms, I implemented tests with the Django framework.
 - For all my pages and features, I created semi-automated end-to-end tests with the [Playwright framework](https://playwright.dev/).
   - The tests cover the functionality of all pages and the elements within.
   - The tests use a separate test database instead of the production database.
-  - The test are run in three different types of browsers: Chromium, Firefox and WebKit.
+  - The tests are run in three different types of browsers: Chromium, Firefox, and WebKit.

 ### Run Playwright Test
 - To install and setup Playwright, I ran the command `npm init playwright@latest --yes -- --quiet --browser=chromium --browser=firefox --browser=webkit --gha --install-deps` and `npm install dotenv`.